History of Anglo-Saxon England: Precursors of the Anglo Saxon era before 400 AD

-According to 4th century historian Ammianus Marcellinus, in 367 the Romano-British defences were overrun by Scoti from Ireland, Picts from northern Scotland, together with Saxons in the so-called Great Conspiracy.
+According to 4th-century historian Ammianus Marcellinus, in 367 the Romano-British defences were overrun by Scoti from Ireland, Picts from northern Scotland, together with Saxons in the so-called Great Conspiracy.
 In 368 imperial forces under the command of Count Theodosius defeated Saxons who were apparently based in Britain, and coordinating with the Scoti and Picts.
 In 382 Magnus Maximus defeated another invasion by Picts and Scoti, but in the following year he led an army to Gaul for a bid to become emperor.
 There were further troop withdrawals in the 390s, and the last major import of coins to pay the troops took place around 400, after which the army was not paid.

-The early Christian Berber author Tertullian, writing in the 3rd century, said that "Christianity could even be found in Britain".
-The Roman Emperor Constantine granted official tolerance to Christianity with the Edict of Milan in 313.
-Christianity had been introduced into the British Isles during the Roman occupation.
-In the reign of Emperor Theodosius "the Great", Christianity was made the official religion of the Roman Empire.
-(Note: Charles Thomas discusses the introduction of Christianity within the Roman Empire, from the Diocletianic Persecution to it eventually being tolerated and how it affected England.)

-It is unclear how many Britons would have been Christian when the pagan Anglo-Saxons arrived.
-(Note: The author Michael Jones suggests the British were supporters of the Pelagian heresy, and that the numbers of Christians were higher than Gildas reports.)
-There had been attempts to evangelise the Irish by Pope Celestine I in 431.
-However, it was Saint Patrick who is credited with converting the Irish en masse.
-A Christian Ireland then set about evangelising the rest of the British Isles, and Columba founded a religious community in Iona, off the west coast of Scotland.
-Then Aidan was sent from Iona to set up his see in Northumbria, at Lindisfarne, between 635 and 651.
-Hence Northumbria was converted by the Celtic (Irish) church.